IshikaRedhu/PROC188/README.md

   may be the layout, how should i keep it ? what colours ?  and all that confusion {similar to preplanning}

 Ideate:
   Physics and navmesh would be included.
-There will be one level for know but that will be quite difficult and interesting.
+There will be one level for now but that will be quite difficult and interesting.
 I will try to add timelimit as well to make it even more challenging.
 There are not much rules because there is no way of cheating except manipulating the code..

 Prototype:
-  3D texts will be there, player will be there, ofc the maze walls be there, a timer will be running on top left of screen, top view will be provided.
+  3D texts will be there, player will be there, ofc the maze walls will be there, a timer will be running on top left of screen, top view will be provided.
 There will only be one screen along with the alert messages about winning and losing {Simple yet Innovative}

 Testing: